Majesco Motors

 Although the Majesco “45” seems to have been a steady seller for the Majesco company, Jack Colyer’s attention evidently became increasingly drawn towards model diesels as 1946 wore on.
 The rapidly rising interest in diesels among British modellers almost certainly had much to do with this change in focus.

-This dating is suggested by the fact that the Majesco range was not mentioned in the 1946-47 first edition of the pioneering book “Model Diesels” compiled by D. J. Laidlaw-Dickson.
+The result was the appearance of Majesco’s first diesel model, the Majesco “22” unit of 2.2 cc displacement.
+The new design seems to have made its debut in late 1946.
+This date is consistent with the fact that the Majesco range was not mentioned in the 1946-47 first edition of the pioneering book “Model Diesels” compiled by D. J. Laidlaw-Dickson.
 This book appears to have been finalized in late 1946, since the Mills 1.3 model which was first announced and publicly demonstrated in July 1946 but did not become widely available until October of that year was said to be just reaching the market in limited quantities at the time of writing.
 If the Majesco diesel had appeared or even been announced prior to late 1946, it would surely have been included.

-On the other hand, the “22” was frequently mentioned in the 1947 first edition of Col. Bowden’s book “Diesel Model Engines”, also being featured in the Colonel’s commentary on model diesels which appeared in the June 1947 issue of “Aeromodeller”.
+The Majesco "22" was mentioned frequently in the 1947 first edition of Col. Bowden’s book “Diesel Model Engines”, also being featured in the Colonel’s commentary on model diesels which appeared in the June 1947 issue of “Aeromodeller”.
 By that time, Col. Bowden had built a sizeable number of models using this engine, of which he claimed to have two examples.
-Realistically speaking, he could only have managed this in time to meet the mid-May editorial deadline for the June issue if the engine had appeared by the beginning of 1947 at the latest.
-On balance, a late 1946 introductory date actually seems more probable.
+Realistically speaking, he could only have managed this in time to meet the early-May editorial deadline for the June issue if the engine had appeared in late 1946, as suggested by all of the available evidence.
+This dating places it among the earliest model diesels to be offered commercially in Britain - only the Leesil, Mills 1.3Owat and B.M.P.
+3.5 had preceded it.

 Like its larger spark ignition predecessor, the new diesel model was made available both ready to run and in kit form.
 It was based upon the same crankcase casting as the earlier “45” sparker.
 However, the internal geometry was significantly changed.
-At the time in question, the employment of long strokes was widely considered to be the most effective approach to model diesel construction, taking advantage of their ability to develop high torque figures.
-Jack Colyer went along with this in his new diesel design, using bore and stroke measurements of 0.500 in.
-(12.70 mm) and 0.6875 in.
-(17.46 mm) respectively for an actual displacement of 2.21 cc (0.135 cuin.).
-Thus the “22” actually had a slightly longer stroke than the larger “45” model!
+At the time in question, the employment of long strokes was widely considered to be the most effective approach to model diesel construction, taking advantage of their ability to develop high torque figures while minimizing piston area with a consequent reduction in combustion stresses on the working components.

 This engine provides us with yet another example of the seemingly odd-ball displacements encountered with astonishing frequency among the early products of the post-war British model engine manufacturing industry.
 However, this impression is a result of our present-day conditioning regarding “normal” displacement categories.
 An appreciation of this matter in relation to the Majesco and other contemporary engines having similar "odd-ball" displacements requires that it be considered in a late 1940’s context as opposed to a 21st century one.